 - 6. Press MENU to return to the Main Menu screen - a.
-Scroll DOWN to Inputs and press to open the Inputs tab - b.
-Scroll DOWN to RUN/STOP (M-15) - Press to set it to 'DI MANON' so it displays RUN - d.
+Scroll DOWN to Inputs SI and press ENTER to open the Inputs SI tab - b.
+Scroll DOWN to RUN/STOP (M-9) - c.
+Press ENTER to set it to 'DI MANON' and so it displays RUN - d.
 Pumps should begin to run and circulate fluid through the chiller